ReproNim/OHBMEducation-2022/Exercise/README.md

 ## Create a GitHub Repo for your Publication
 In this case, our final publication will be in the form of a GitHub repository, where we can connect all the parts of our publication in a central, shared location.
-A GitHub reppo is FAIR: Findable, Accessible, Interoppoerable and Reusable.
-Sine this will be 'self published' nd not peer-reviewed, we really should think of this as a pre-print of our 'publication'.
-Were this an actual publication, we would create a mote focmal document, complying with the norms of traditioanl scientific publication, and submit to a peer-reviewed journal (after depositing the preprint as well).
+A GitHub repo is FAIR: Findable, Accessible, Interoperable and Reusable.
+Since this will be 'self published' and not peer-reviewed, we really should think of this as a pre-print of our 'publication'.
+Were this an actual publication, we would create a more formal document, complying with the norms of traditional scientific publication, and submit to a peer-reviewed journal (after depositing the preprint as well).

 ## Pre-Registration
 In this case, we do have a specific set of hypotheses we are testing.
 In general, we *should* pre-register this plan (or consider a [registered report]())